 If you want to positively impact your credit score, it helps to understand how FICO® Scores are calculated.
 So, let’s look at that first.

-Factors That Influence Your FICO® Scores
+What Factors Influence Your FICO® Scores?

 FICO® uses several different factors to determine your score.
 Each factor is weighted according to its importance.